List of Modern Family characters: DeDe Pritchett

 In "Farm Strong," she comes for a visit from the farm, and Mitchell and Cameron are afraid to tell her that they are getting married because they do not want to hurt her feelings about her still being single and because Cameron claims that Pam is compassionate.
 Lily is the one who finally tells her.
 Pam seems extremely happy with the news and shares her news with them; she is engaged to Cameron's first crush, Bo Johnson.
-Cameron gets upset hearing that, and Pam tells him that no one in the family wanted to say to him because he is too sensitive.
+Cameron gets upset hearing that, and Pam tells him that no one in the family wanted to tell him because he is too sensitive.
 They were protecting him, something that contradicts Cameron's earlier assertion and makes Cameron even more upset.
 When the whole family gathers at Jay and Gloria's house, Cameron wants to prove that he is not that sensitive as Pam accuses him and asks everyone to tell him things they were hiding from him because they were trying to protect him.
 Everyone says their part, and Cameron, as much as he tries not to break down in tears, after hearing Lily admitting that she pretends to fall asleep when he reads to her so he can leave her alone, breaks down in tears and finishes locking himself in the bathroom.
 Mitchell and Pam comfort him, and Pam tells him that he may have difficulty with bad news, but everyone always wants to share the good news with him because he would still appreciate it.

 In "The Wedding," she has small cameos at Mitchell and Cameron's wedding.

 In "Frank's wedding," she comes to visit and auditions for a modeling job.
 By the end of the episode, it is revealed that she is looking for jobs to better take care of herself, as she is revealed to be pregnant, which is hidden by her body and weight.
 She goes into labor at the house and has her baby.